 Originally envisaged as a temporary measure, Canada has come to rely on food banks to provide short-term food relief to nearly 900,000 people per month.
-While it is vital to meet the immediate needs of those living with food insecurity, food banks can also play a role in working towards the kind of sustainable, resilient food system that would eliminate the need for emergency food aid in the long term.
+While it is vital to meet the immediate needs of those living with food insecurity, food banks can also play a role in developing policies and programs that would eliminate the need for emergency food aid in the long term.

 Providing more healthy, fresh and diverse food in a way that respects the dignity of food bank users and more meaningfully engages them in solving problems related to hunger is an approach that is gaining traction among some food banks, and has the potential to transform the role of food banks as a whole in Canada.
 In 2014, the Trustees of the J.W.
 McConnell Family Foundation approved a program to support food banks to move in this direction.